A designer's field guide

 Built for prototype-starter

-Clone the workspace, then follow this guide step by step.
+Clone the workspace to get started, then follow this playbook step by step.

 00Pre-flight checklist

-Your command centre.
-Cmd + J (Mac) or Ctrl + ` (Windows), or View → Terminal in your IDE.
+Your terminal.
+Press Cmd + J (Mac) or Ctrl + ` (Windows), or go to View → Terminal in your IDE.

-Follow the install steps in SETUP.md before jumping into the lifecycle below.
+Follow the installation steps in SETUP.md before starting the phases below.

 01The tools